Mark Gatiss: Writing for Doctor Who

 Gatiss has written several non-fiction works, including a biography of the film director James Whale and the documentary M.R.
 James: Ghost Writer, which Gatiss also presented.
 The documentary followed Gatiss's directorial debut with an adaption of one of James's stories, "The Tractate Middoth", for BBC Two, which was broadcast on Christmas Day 2013.
-Gatiss also wrote, co-produced and appeared in Crooked House, a ghost story that was broadcast on BBC Four during Christmas 2008.

 His first non-Doctor Who novel, The Vesuvius Club, was published in 2004, for which he was nominated in the category of Best Newcomer in the 2006 British Book Awards.
 A follow-up, The Devil in Amber, was released on 6 November 2006.
 It transports the main character, Lucifer Box, from the Edwardian era in the first book to the roaring Twenties/Thirties.
 A third and final Lucifer Box novel, Black Butterfly, was published on 3 November 2008 by Simon & Schuster.

-In 2017, Gatiss and Steven Moffat re-teamed to write three episodes for TV miniseries Dracula.
-The series premiered on BBC One on 1 January 2020, and was broadcast over three consecutive days.
-The three episodes were then released on Netflix on 4 January 2020.
-In June 2021, a new adaptation of The Ghosts by Antonia Barber, written and directed by Gatiss for Sky One, was announced.
-It broadcast on 24 December.

 Personal life

-Gatiss is gay and was featured on The Independent on Sunday's Pink List of influential gay people in the UK in 2010, 2011 and 2014.
-He married actor Ian Hallard in 2008 in Middle Temple, in the City of London.
+Gatiss was featured on The Independent on Sunday's Pink List of influential gay people in the UK in 2010, 2011 and 2014.
+He entered into a civil partnership with actor Ian Hallard in 2008 in Middle Temple, in the City of London.

 Gatiss once built a Victorian era laboratory in his north London home, as the fulfilment of a childhood dream.
 Gatiss is an atheist.
-The University of Huddersfield awarded him an honorary doctorate of letters in 2003.